nasyatj/ParkWatch/README.md

 Steps to run park watch:

-1. Goto the following URL: https://parkwatch-app-642411019137.us-central1.run.app
+1. Goto the following URL: https://parkwatch.onrender.com
-2. Login using provided credentials:
+2. Create an account using the "Register Here" Option
+3. Login with new account credentials

 User: